Prescription Coverage Overview

 The CareFirst BlueCross BlueShield Advantage DualPrime Formulary is a list of drugs covered by a plan.
 Formularies are developed to meet the needs of most members based on the most commonly prescribed drugs, including certain prescription drugs that Medicare requires that we cover.
 CareFirst BlueCross BlueShield Advantage DualPrime covers both brand name drugs and generic drugs.

 The CareFirst BlueCross BlueShield Advantage DualPrime Medicare Part D formulary is approved by Medicare and updated throughout the plan year and may change if:

 If the change affects a drug you take, we will notify you before the change is effective.
 However, if the U.S. Food and Drug Administration (FDA) deems a drug on our formulary to be unsafe, or if the drug's manufacturer removes the drug from the market, we may immediately remove the drug from the CareFirst BlueCross BlueShield Advantage DualPrime Part D formulary and notify all affected members as soon as possible.

-You may download the CareFirst BlueCross BlueShield Advantage DualPrime Formulary documents located within the table below or use our Formulary Search tool to find medications covered under your plan.
-If you have questions using this Formulary or if you would like to be mailed a hard copy of the Formulary, please call Member Services at 1-844-786-6762, 24 hours a day, 7 days a week.
+You may download the CareFirst BlueCross BlueShield Advantage DualPrime Formulary documents located within the table below or use our Formulary Search Tool to find medications covered under your plan.
+If you have questions using this Formulary Search Tool or if you would like to be mailed a hard copy of the Formulary, please call Member Services at 1-844-786-6762, 24 hours a day, 7 days a week.
 TTY users please call 711.